listingslab-software/docs/docs/work/hire-listingslab.md

 ```

-### Resume
+### Resume / Curriculum Vitae

 #### Chris Dorward

-Old Skool JavaScript Developer now creating a new breed of mobile app; Progressive Web Apps.
+Old Skool JavaScript Developer born in the 1970s, now creating a new breed of mobile app; Progressive Web Apps.
 This next gen tech has one codebase compiling to a single app which works on any viewport on any device.
 It also does not need to be installed via app stores.

-#### Experience
+#### pr0 Experience

 - Listingslab Software, CTO
    January 2005 - Present